 1.2 Laser pulse waveform

-The laser pulse waveform is an important problem in laser welding, especially for sheet welding.
+The waveform of the laser pulse is a crucial factor in laser welding, particularly for sheet welding.

-When the high-intensity laser beam hits the surface of the material, 60 ~ 98% of the laser energy on the metal surface will be reflected and lost, and the reflectivity changes with the surface temperature.
+When a high-intensity laser beam hits the material’s surface, 60% to 98% of the laser energy on the metal surface is reflected and lost.
+This reflectivity is dependent on the surface temperature and varies accordingly.

 1.3 Laser pulse width

-It is not only an important parameter different from material removal and material melting, but also a key parameter determining the cost and volume of processing equipment.
+Pulse width is an important parameter in pulsed laser welding.
+It is not only distinct from material removal and melting, but also a crucial factor that determines the cost and volume of processing equipment.

 1.4 Effect of defocusing amount on the welding quality

-According to the theory of geometrical optics, when the positive and negative separations are equal, the power density on the corresponding plane is approximately the same.
+According to the theory of geometrical optics, the power density on corresponding planes is approximately the same when positive and negative separations are equal.
+However, in reality, the molten pool’s shape is different.

-At the same time, the high concentration of vapor makes the liquid metal move to the edge of the molten pool, forming a depression in the center of the molten pool.
+At the same time, the high concentration of vapor causes the liquid metal to move to the edge of the molten pool, creating a depression in the center of the molten pool.